canonical/k8s-snap/docs/src/snap/howto/cis-hardening.md

 **Description:**

-Ensure that the client certificate authorities file ownership is set to root:root (Manual)
+Ensure that the client certificate authorities file ownership is set to root:root

 **Remediation:**